 If you don't want to directly own physical silver, but you also want a lower risk method than futures, you can buy an exchange-traded fund (ETF) that owns physical silver.
 You'll have the potential reward for having silver if the price goes up, but you'll run fewer risks, such as theft.
 The clearest way to invest in silver is to go out and buy the physical metal.
 Silver bullion is available in coin and ingot form, and most coin and precious metal dealers offer silver ingots in various sizes and formats.

+Additionally, many dealers also offer Physical Gold IRA investments, which allow you to invest in gold and other precious metals in a tax-advantaged retirement account.
 You can usually find coins and ingots as small as an ounce, or large ingots up to 1,000 ounces.
 Some of the best silver mining stocks are First Majestic Silver Corp (AG), Pan American Silver Corp (PAAS) and MAG Silver Corp.
 Silver is highly speculative and generally only rises when traditional investments, such as stocks and bonds, fall.
 Or invest in silver-related paper assets, such as stocks, funds and even silver transmission companies.

 For this reason, ETF investors sometimes lose profits because the fund is unable to move precisely with the underlying commodity, which is called a tracking error.
 Other precious metals, such as rhodium, are only now becoming increasingly accessible to ordinary investors in physical form.
 Instead of relying on a single stock, you can also invest in an exchange-traded fund (ETF) or an investment fund that groups together several silver-related assets.
 In fact, many people who want to invest in silver probably remember using silver coins in everyday trading decades ago.